reneeverly/slide-deck-template/README.md

 Do note that some color palettes will trigger WCAG failure.
 I'm still sorting that out.

 ## Bugfix Todo List
-* [ ] There's a blank page at the start of the PDF.
+* [x] There's a blank page at the start of the PDF.
 * [ ] Resolve WCAG issues with color palettes.
 * [x] No italics in PDF (I think the browser is improvising an italicisation which Weasyprint does not do.)
-* [ ] Overflow pages have wrong padding on PDF.
+* [ ] PDF: Overflow pages have wrong padding.
 (Current options: Preprocess with PhantomJS or something.)
-* [ ] Cover slide does not position bottom bar at bottom (positions it at middle).
+* [x] PDF: Cover slide does not position bottom bar at bottom (positions it at middle).
+* [x] Font size scales too large when full screen presenting.
+* [x] Add UTF-8 Meta tag

 ## Feature Todo List
 * [x] Markdown to HTML